${alt}

 Fabián Armijo, Exec.
 Dir., UNM Hospital Diversity, Equity and Inclusion

-With close collaboration from the Zuni Tribe and the Zuni Comprehensive Health Center, UNM Hospital started training seven Zuni language interpreters on April 5, 2024.
+With close collaboration from the Zuni Tribe and the Zuni Comprehensive Health Center, UNM Hospital started training seven of their Zuni speaking employees as medical interpreters on April 5, 2024.

-“We're not teaching language, we're teaching people how to get information from the health care provider or patient in a way that’s understandable,” Armijo said.
+“We're not teaching language, we're teaching people how to convey information from the health care provider or patient in a way that’s understandable,” Armijo said.

-The program’s first cohort completed their training in Zuni language interpretation on April 26, and immediately got to work at the Zuni Comprehensive Health Center.
+The program’s first cohort completed their medical interpreter training on April 26, and immediately put their skills to work at the Zuni Comprehensive Health Center.
 Some of them discussed what they have learned through this process:

 “Beforehand, when we were interpreting, we would be speaking directly to the patient, as opposed to transferring the conversation with the provider and the patient.
 So that was a big eye opener.” - Amber Dishta, MFA